AdamSpannbauer/python_video_stab/README.md

 1. You can build OpenCV using one of the great online tutorials from [PyImageSearch](https://www.pyimagesearch.com/), [LearnOpenCV](https://www.learnopencv.com/), or [OpenCV](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html#py-table-of-content-setup) themselves.
 When building from source you have more options (e.g. [platform optimization](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/)), but more responsibility.
 Once installed you can use the pip install command shown above.
 2. You can install a pre-built distribution of OpenCV from pypi as a dependency for `vidstab` (see command below)

-The below command will install `vidstab` with `opencv-python` & `opencv-contrib-python` as dependencies.
+The below command will install `vidstab` with `opencv-contrib-python` as dependencies.

 ```bash
  pip3 install -e git+https://github.com/AdamSpannbauer/python_video_stab.git#egg=vidstab[cv2]